 This is the best tater tot casserole recipe and couldn’t be easier to make or clean up.
 Simply start by putting some of the tater tots, cooked lean ground beef and vegetables together in 9×13 or deep 9×9 casserole dish.

-Add the cream of chicken soup into the tots and veggies along with half of the cheese (or all if you are like me and don’t like it on top).
+Add the cream of chicken soup into the tots and ground beef mixture along with half of the cheese (or all if you are like me and don’t like it on top).
 Using a wooden spoon is a great way to make sure all the ingredients are evenly mixed.

 Sprinkle the rest of the shredded cheese on top of the tater tots if you love that gooey goodness.
 I usually forgo it but my family always appreciates when I add it on, they love lots of cheddar cheese.

 Are tater tots gluten-free?

 While many tater tots are gluten-free, it is important to always check.
 I’ve been surprised how any have wheat flour or other gluten ingredients in them.

 Here are just a few that are gluten-free.
 As with anything, eat at your own discretion.
 If you have found any other brands, we’d love to hear about them in the comments below.